foobarbecue/afterflight/README.rst

 #.
 Clone the afterflight repository to with ``git clone https://github.com/foobarbecue/afterflight.git``

 #.
-In the directory that is created (called afterflight unless you specified otherwise), run ``pip -r requirements.txt``.
+In the directory that is created (called afterflight unless you specified otherwise), run ``pip -r ./afterflight/requirements.txt``.
 This will install the remaining dependancies.

 #.
 Create ``settings_local.py`` based on the example ``settings_local_example.py``.
 Usually you can just run ``cp settings_local_example.py settings_local.py``, but if you want to use a database other than sqlite (such as postgres) this is where your database access information will go.